 Note: You can buy chopped up spare ribs at Asian butchers.
 If you cannot find it, you can simply use a rack of ribs, separated into individual bones; it's just gonna be a bit harder to sear and to eat.
 You can also substitute other kinds of meat; however, if using boneless meat, you MUST use a good stock instead of water, otherwise your soup will be really weak in flavour and body.

 - Salt the pork ribs.
 In a large heavy bottomed pot, add a little oil just to coat.
 Once oil is hot, add the ribs and sear until browned on both sides; do not crowd the pot, you will probably need to do this in a couple of batches.

-- Meanwhile, if using tamarind pulp, use this time to make tamarind juice.
+- Meanwhile, if using tamarind pulp, use this time to make tamarind paste.
 Place the pulp in a medium bowl, cover with off-the-boil water and let sit until cool enough to handle.
 Squish the tamarind with your hands until all pulp has been released into the water.
 Strain off all the fibers.